elastic/integrations/packages/azure_application_insights/docs/README.md

 `Application ID`:: (_[]string_) ID of the application.
 This is Application ID from the API Access settings blade in the Azure portal.

-`Api Key`:: (_[]string_) The API key which will be generated., See [Azure Monitor Log Analytics API Overview](https://dev.applicationinsights.io/documentation/Authorization/API-key-and-App-ID) for more information.
+`Api Key`:: (_[]string_) The API key which will be generated.
+See [Azure Monitor Log Analytics API Overview](https://dev.applicationinsights.io/documentation/Authorization/API-key-and-App-ID) for more information.

 The integration contains the following data streams: